yonahbox/Yonah_ROS_packages/ogc_ws/src/despatcher/Readme.md

 To test the air side sms link, run `sms_airtest.launch` in the sms package.
 In a separate terminal, launch mavros (to-do: Elaborate on this)

-To test the ground side sms link, run `sms_groundtest.launch` in the sms package
+To test the ground side sms link, run `sms_gndtest.launch` in the sms package

 **Opeational usage**